 Goal 6: Register as a legal charitable organization.

 Status: Not completed.
-We submitted our Form 1023 to the IRS in August, and are still awaiting our letter of determination (see Operational Mistakes).
+We submitted our Form 1023 to the IRS in August, and as of this writing are still awaiting our letter of determination (see Operational Mistakes).

 Goal 7: Have strong industry connections (i.e. there are at least 10 people in industry that FWI knows well and could reasonably ask a favor of).